forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 ![](/uploads/2018/05/product-list-uncropped.png)

-This is easy to solve with Cloudinary's **Aspect Ratio Cropping**.
+This is easy to solve with Cloudinary's [aspect ratio cropping](https://cloudinary.com/documentation/image_transformations#aspect_ratio_based_cropping).
 Instead of specifying a width and a height, we can just tell it to crop to a certain aspect ratio.

 Let's start by updating our list template to use a partial for the image tag, just like we did in our single template.
 The product list template is already using the `list-product.html` partial to render each product in list view, so open up `layouts/partials/list-product.html` and update the product image tag to the following: